Plan your visit

 The Kansas Historical Society preserves several different collections related to Kansas history.
 These collections include archeology and ethnographic, audio visual, documents, historic sites, manuscripts, maps, National Register nominations, objects, and photographs.
 Many of these collections are available to research onsite at the State Archives.
 Other collections are available by appointment.
 Find more information about the content of these collections, the research process, and specific contact information.

-State Archives - specializing in family history, community history, or history of the West, with a convenient research facility open to the public with extensive collections.
-Located in west Topeka.
+State Archives - historic Kansas government records, family history and community history resources, with a convenient research facility open to the public.

 Museum collection - representing a broad scope of Kansas history, not open to the public, but available to research through prior appointment.
 Collection highlights include agriculture, transportation, communication, and Bleeding Kansas and the Civil War including battle flags.